Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 What I’ve outlined are only ideas that many have thrown around for several decades.
 My calculations certainly have flaws.

-As I mentioned, the calculations for this problem are much more complex than what I’ve done.
-To do this problem properly, we’d need to use calculus.
+As I mentioned, the calculations for this mission are much more complex than what I’ve done.
+For starters, proper calculations require the use of calculus.

 But, since so much data is missing I didn’t even try.
-My goal was to only provide a rough value for the energy required.
+My goal was to only provide a rough energy calculation.
 I believe I accomplished this.

 That said, here are the 9 general assumptions I made in my calculations: